 Set in Beast’s Castle (from Disney’s animated classic, Beauty and the Beast), you can stop here for brunch (available from 10AM to 12PM), lunch, or dinner.
 The restaurant used to be a counter service location for lunch and table service location for dinner however, this changed when the parks reopened in 2020.
 Now, guests need an advanced dining reservation or can try their chances at scoring a spot on the walk-up waitlist to dine here.

 The menu has a French flair — and chefs worked hard to create tasty, interesting meals for the younger set as well.

 Be Our Guest Restaurant also has the distinction of being the first spot within Magic Kingdom where guests could order beer and wine (this has since been expanded to a variety of locations around the park!).
-It was the French-inspired menu at Be Our Guest that prompted the change; the French are known for their wine pairings!
+It was the French-inspired menu at Be Our Guest that prompted the change — after all, the French are known for their wine pairings!

-Guests seem to be loving this spot for many reasons, and Advanced Dining Reservations for dinner remain hard to come by.
+Guests seem to be loving this spot for many reasons, and Advanced Dining Reservations for any time of day remain hard to come by.

-While we’ve tasted just about everything here and agree that the food’s quite good, most of you especially love it for the incredible, immersive themeing.
-So, remember that even if you can’t get a reservation for dinner, you can still enjoy the restaurant itself — including getting a peek at all three dining rooms — if you dine here for a counter-service lunch!
+While we’ve tasted just about everything here and agree that the food’s quite good, most of you especially love it for the incredible, immersive theming.

 Here’s a TIP: if at all possible, snag a table in the West Wing and keep an eye on the Prince’s portrait!